Post-quantum Zero Knowledge in Constant Rounds

-\paragraph{Quantum Adversarial Model.} As noted at the end of the technical overview, we would like to consider security definitions that not only achieve quantum security, but are also composable and can be used modularly inside other protocols.
-For this we think by default on security against polynomial-size quantum adversaries with n.u. polynomial-size quantum advice (i.e. an arbitrary quantum mixed state that's not necessarily efficiently generatable).

-In some of the security definitions we will explicitly note if the security is stronger (statistical security, against unbounded algorithms) or standard quantum security (against non-uniform quantum circuits without quantum advice), and in any case, security will always hold at least against non-uniform quantum circuits (without arbitrary quantum advice).
-Accordingly, an adversary will be usually denoted by $\A = \set{\A_\secp, \rho_\secp}_{\secp\in\Nat}$, where $\{ \A_\secp \}_{\secp \in \Nat}$ is a polynomial-size non-uniform sequence of quantum circuits, and $\{ \rho_\secp \}_{\secp \in \Nat}$ is some polynomial-size sequence of mixed quantum states.
-All adversaries are implicitly unrestricted in their behaviour (i.e. they are fully malicious and can arbitrarily deviate from protocols).
+\paragraph{The Adversarial Model.} Throughout, efficient adversaries are modeled as quantum circuits with non-uniform quantum advice (i.e. quantum auxiliary input).
+Formally, {\em a polynomial-size adversary} $\A = \set{\A_\secp, \rho_\secp}_{\secp\in\Nat}$, consists of a polynomial-size non-uniform sequence of quantum circuits $\{ \A_\secp \}_{\secp \in \Nat}$, and a \nir{non-uniform?} sequence of polynomial-size mixed quantum states $\{ \rho_\secp \}_{\secp \in \Nat}$.